-A map of Belgium that features its major cities, rivers, and highways.
-It includes a satellite and elevation map to see its physical features such as its mostly low coastal plain in the north to its plateaus and Ardennes Upland region to the southeast.
+This map of Belgium features its major cities, rivers, and highways.
+It includes a satellite and elevation map to view its physical features such as its low coastal plain in the north to its plateaus and Ardennes Upland region to the southeast.

 Belgium Satellite Map

 Belgium is mostly flat plain without any significant mountain ranges other than the Ardennes, which is a forested plateau in the east of Belgium.
 This region consists of rugged terrain, rolling valleys, and meandering rivers, as well as extensive forests and hiking.

 Approximately 22% of Belgium is forested with less than 1% classified as water.
 Belgium’s longest rivers include the Meuse, Scheldt, Semois, and Leie Rivers.
 These waterways not only contribute to Belgium’s picturesque landscapes but also play a vital role in recreation.

 The terrain of Belgium is mostly flat coastal plains in the northwest.
 Then, it transitions into a slightly more elevated central plateau in the center.
 Finally, the terrain moves from rolling hills to rugged mountains in the southeast (also known as the Ardennes Uplands).